Casey Mecija

 ---|---|---|---|---|

-Winter 2021 | AP/COMN4733 3.0 | M | Second-Generation Diaspora and Identity | SEMR |
+Winter 2025 | AP/CMDS4732 3.0 | M | Diaspora and Transnational Media | SEMR |

 Casey Mecija is an Assistant Professor in the Department of Communication Studies and holds a PhD from the University of Toronto.
 Her current research theorizes sounds made in and beyond Filipinx diaspora to make an argument about a “queer sound” that permeates diasporic sensibilities.
 Her work suggests that media production enables diasporic people to create forms of belonging that defy racialized ascriptions born from racism, colonialism, and their gendered dimensions.
 She is also a musician and filmmaker, whose work has received a number of accolades and has been presented internationally.
-Casey has a history of employment in radio and television production, and co-founded “From Song to Studio”, a mentorship program with Regent Park School of Music.

 Degrees